11.19.2020 (Thu.) - 01.31.2021 (Sun.)

-In this webinar, we will highlight how the United States and Japan strengthened their relationship through baseball with a panel discussion between baseball legends and aficionados who have been at the forefront of baseball diplomacy between the two countries.
-The speakers will discuss their experiences living and working in both cultures, sharing their observations, stories and anecdotes that have led to a better relationship between the two countries, while also comparing and contrasting American and Japanese culture through the playing, management and business of baseball.
+In this webinar, we highlight how the United States and Japan strengthened their relationship through baseball with a panel discussion between baseball legends and aficionados who have been at the forefront of baseball diplomacy between the two countries.
+The speakers discuss their experiences living and working in both cultures, sharing their observations, stories and anecdotes that have led to a better relationship between the two countries, while also comparing and contrasting American and Japanese culture through the playing, management and business of baseball.

 Minority Owner of the San Francisco Giants; Chairman & CEO, aio Group

 Formally Hanshin Tigers and

 Yuriko Gamo Romer